ciabo/indico-user-docs/docs/conferences/peer_reviewing.md

 Now you will be asked to select a paper from your computer.

-After selecting the paper click save.
+After selecting the paper click on _Save_.

 ![](../assets/peer_reviewing/paper_submission_2.png)

-In the case the judge of your paper gives the judgment: "_To be corrected_" for your paper you will be able to submit a new revision of the paper in the _paper peer reviewing_ area.
+If the judge of your paper gives the judgment: "_To be corrected_", you will be able to _Submit a new revision_ of the paper in the _Paper Peer Reviewing_ area.

-Select the new revision and then click on _submit new revision_.
+Select the new revision and then click on _Submit new revision_.

 ![](../assets/peer_reviewing/paper_submission_3.png)

 ### As a paper reviewer

-From the event display view, as a paper reviewer, click on the paper peer reviewer-reviewing area.
+From the event display view, as a paper reviewer, click on the _Reviewing Area_ under _Paper Peer Reviewing_.
-See the list of papers you are a Reviewer of.
+See the list of papers you are a reviewer of.
 Click on the paper you want to review to access it.

 ![](../assets/peer_reviewing/paper_review.png)

 Under the submission you will see a textbox to add a comment and a button to review the paper.
-Click _review_.
+Click on _Review_.

 ![](../assets/peer_reviewing/paper_review_2.png)